Suspicion of a Fraudulent Scheme

 The scheme of La Maison Du Placement

-IronFX Australia does not have the regulation from the AMF or CySEC to provide investment services in France or elsewhere in Europe.
-Nor IronFX Australia is allowed to go through an intermediary to target customers from the European Market.
+IronFX Australia does not have the regulation either from the AMF or CySEC to provide investment services in France or elsewhere in Europe.
+Nor IronFX Australia is allowed to go through an intermediary to target customers from the European market.

 If the reported facts are correct, this situation may potentially correspond to a scheme of embezzlement and money laundering.
 La Maison Du Placement has no legal authorization to provide investment services.
 According to the law, IronFX is responsible for its subcontractors’ misconduct.
 Further, IronFX is a beneficiary of this scheme.

 IronFX has committed wrongdoings in the past that has been investigated by the authorities.
-In December 2017, and in November 2015, Cypriot financial market regulator CySEC issued a decision against IronFX because of the assumed breach of its regulation.
-Thus, IronFX paid EUR 335,000 as a result of the investigations carried out by CySEC.
+In December 2017, and in November 2015, Cypriot financial market regulator CySEC issued a decision against IronFX because of the breaches of its regulation established as a result of the investigations carried out by CySEC.
+Thus, IronFX paid a fine of EUR 335,000

-To date, Law Firm Mikov & Attorneys has not received a response from the stakeholders in this alleged illegal scheme.
+To date, Law Firm Mikov & Attorneys has not received a response from the stakeholders in this allegedly illegal scheme.
 Moreover, IronFX has yet to acknowledge the receipt of the claims for damages.

-Mikov & Attorneys and the author of this article are regularly engaged in the collection and dissemination of information to the public.
+Fraud Lawyers at Law Firm Mikov & Attorneys and the author of this article are regularly engaged in the collection and dissemination of information to the public.
 Law Firm Mikov & Attorneys and the author of this article waive liability if there is inaccuracy in the facts provided by traders that were used in this article.
-The article aims to share experience, warn the interested parties and the authorities, and prevent potential losses.
-It was written in good faith, based on the testimonies of traders who have lost their investments, as well as on publicly available information and expresses the opinion of the lawyers dealing with the respective cases.
+The article aims to share experience, warn the interested parties and the authorities, and prevent potential losses and forex scam.
+It was written in good faith, based on the testimonies of traders who have lost funds, as well as on publicly available information and expresses the opinion of the lawyers dealing with the respective cases.